yearn/yearn-devdocs/docs/developers/v3/vault_management.md

 ---
 The first is to set up the Roles for your specific vault.
 The vaults use a role-based system for access control to the permissioned functions.
 The roles are a [Vyper Enumerator](https://docs.vyperlang.org/en/stable/types.html#enums) pattern based on Pythons.

 Each permissioned function in the Vaults has its own "role" that can call that specific function.
 For example, to call `add_strategy(new_strategy: address)` the address must have the `ADD_STRATEGY_MANAGER` role.
 Roles can be held by any number of addresses or by no address.
-There is also the option to "open" any role, meaning the function becomes permissionless.
-(This is not recommended for most permissioned functions and should be done carefully.)

 The same address can hold every role, each role can be held by a different address or any combination desired.

-The deployer of a vault will be the default holder of the `role_manager` that is in charge of assigning roles to different addresses.
+The address sent during deployment as `role_manager` is in charge of assigning roles to different addresses.

 A full explanation of [python enumerators](https://docs.python.org/3/howto/enum.html) is beyond the scope of this doc, but the corresponding int to each role can be viewed [here](https://github.com/yearn/yearn-vaults-v3/blob/master/tests/utils/constants.py#L12)